Genez-io/genezio-landing-page/deployment-platform/content/posts/how_to_implement_the_first_middleware_in_a_genezio_project.md

 We are constantly working on providing out of the box solutions for most types of middleware.
 However, we know we will not be able to cover all use cases.
 This tutorial aims to show you how to implement your own middleware and improve your cross-environment integrations.

-That’s everything you need to know about middleware integration for Genezio projects!
+That’s everything you need to know about middleware integration for DeployApps projects!
 Now, you can find the best way to integrate these decorators into your own project.
 If you have any questions or need any help, don’t hesitate to contact me at virgil@genez.io or message me directly on {{< external-link link="https://discord.gg/XmpKD9ytxS" >}}Discord{{< /external-link >}}.